-Chicago is a magical place to spend the holidays—we’re not messing around when it comes to Christmas cheer.
-The city comes alive, teetering with Christmas anticipation.
-And, of course, as Chicagoans we jump on any excuse to party more—even with our coworkers.
-Between delightfully fun holiday theater, special drinks at Chicago’s best dive bars and lunching on too many potato pancakes at Christkindlemarket, we’ve got our own set of traditions that just can’t be beat.
+Chicago is a magical place to spend the holidays—we’re not messing around when it comes to seasonal cheer.
+As temperatures drop, the city comes alive with anticipation.
+Get in the spirit with the season's top theater productions, warm drinks at Chicago’s best dive bars and an order of potato pancakes at Christkindlmarket.
+We’ve got our own set of traditions that just can’t be beat.

 RECOMMENDED: Our complete guide to Christmas in Chicago